-Not only did this man had over forty years of vaudeville/burlesque/Vegas on his resume, he had a unique claim to fame.
+Not only did this man had over forty years of vaudeville/burlesque/Vegas on his resume, but he also had a unique claim to fame.
 He was business friends with Jack Ruby and was called to testify at the first president’s Commission on the Assassination of President Kennedy in 1964.

 Breck Wall had no survivors.
 He will be cremated, but word is that friends are organizing a memorial service for a later date.
 There probably will be an initiative to fund a star on the Las Vegas Walk of Stars.